LukeGrahamLandry/franca/devlog.md

 so like everything's just confused. and it changes if you try to observe it. feels a lot like the instruction cache flushing problem i had a long time ago but the whole thing we learned there x86 doesn't do that.

+---

+cleaning up some todos

+- (run_tests) @assert
+- (mandelbrot) fix += with new place expressions.
+- a bunch of places with hardcoded exe paths from when i used execv instead of execvp

 ## supporting x86_64 (Aug 25)